genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 ## Extending our application
 ### What are we going to build
-Hopefully the introduction was enough to recap the basic concepts and introduce some of the web technologies we rely on.
+Hopefully, this introduction was enough to recap the basic concepts and introduce some of the web technologies we rely on.

 To get started on the implementation of our web app, these are the features we're going to build during the training:
 -   **a proper navigation menu**